fabgrid/docs/src/fabacademy/week-13/index.md

 2. Add cast-on sections
 3. Subtract from a solid to get the negative model
 4. Split result into two halves
-5. Add notches/holes for proper alignment of the two halves
+5. Add registration marks for proper alignment of the two halves

 > This process is actually cheating – typically you mill a positive from which you can cast a "negative" mold.
 That mold in turn is used to cast the actual positive.
 The mold is typically made from a flexible material, like silicone.
 In my case, i hope i can directly cast my final part in the milled wax mold – let's see if it works…